 \section{Introduction}

 3D object detection is a critical component of autonomous driving systems, designed to accurately identify and localize objects such as cars, pedestrians, and other elements within a 3D environment \cite{song2024robustness,wang2023multi}.
-For robust and high-quality detection, current practices predominantly adhere to a multi-modal fusion paradigm like BEVFusion\cite{bevfusion-mit,bevfusion-pku}.
+Current practices predominantly adhere to a multi-modal fusion paradigm such as BEVFusion \cite{bevfusion-mit,bevfusion-pku} for robust and high-quality detection.
 Different modalities often provide complementary information.
-For instance, images contain rich semantic representations, yet lack depth information.
+For instance, images contain rich semantic representations but lack depth information.
 In contrast, point clouds offer geometric and depth information but are sparse and devoid of semantic information.
-Therefore, effectively leveraging the advantages of multi-modal data while mitigating their limitations is crucial for enhancing the robustness and accuracy of perception systems \cite{wang2023multi}.
+Therefore, effectively leveraging the advantages of multi-modal data while mitigating their limitations is crucial for enhancing the robustness of perception systems \cite{wang2023multi}.

 Feature misalignment is a significant challenge in practical applications of multi-modal 3D object detection, primarily caused by calibration matrix errors between LiDAR and camera sensors \cite{yukaicheng_benchmarking,zhujun_benchmarking,song2024robustness}, as shown in Figure \ref{fig:motivation}(a).
 Multi-modal 3D object detection has evolved from early point-level \cite{mvx-net,pointpainting,epnet,epnet++,wang2021pointaugmenting,mvp} and feature-level \cite{VoxelNextFusion,autoalign,bi2024dyfusion,autoalignv2,graphalign,graphalign++} methods to the currently prevalent methods of Bird's Eye View (BEV) fusion like BEVFusion \cite{bevfusion-pku,bevfusion-mit}.
 Although effective on clean datasets like nuScenes \cite{nuscenes}, the performance of BEVFusion\cite{bevfusion-mit} deteriorates on misaligned data, as illustrated in Figure \ref{fig:motivation}(c).
-This performance decline is primarily due to calibration errors between LiDAR and camera, exacerbated by factors like road vibrations \cite{yukaicheng_benchmarking}.
+This performance decline is primarily due to calibration errors between LiDAR and the camera, exacerbated by factors like road vibrations \cite{yukaicheng_benchmarking}.
 These inherent errors cannot be corrected through online calibration, presenting a significant challenge\cite{yukaicheng_benchmarking,zhujun_benchmarking}.